Jammy2211/PyAutoLens/docs/overview/overview_6_interferometry.rst

 To begin, we define a real-space mask.
 Although interferometer lens modeling is performed in the uv-plane and therefore Fourier space, we still need to define the grid of coordinates in real-space from which the lensed source's images are computed.
 It is this image that is mapped to Fourier space to compare to the uv-plane data.

+The size and resolution of this mask depend on the baselines of your interferometer dataset. datasets with longer baselines (i.e. higher resolution data) require higher resolution and larger masks.

 .. code-block:: python